 You can learn more about me and my story (the real deal juicy stuff!) on the Meet Becca page.

-I share all the ways you and I can work (and play) together on this page, including The Creative Sisterhood (formerly The Dabblist Collective), Private Coaching for those of you who want a deeper, more intimate experience with me (and yourself), and Events & Retreats for an inspiring, in-person experience with me and other creative soulful women.
+I share all the ways you and I can work (and play) together on this page, including The Creative Sisterhood (formerly The Dabblist Collective) and Events & Retreats for an inspiring, in-person experience with me and other creative soulful women.

 Oh!
 Did I mention I’m leading a retreat in Ireland next spring?